SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 * A method responsible for loading the context information document.
 The document is of type PDF.
 You will call that method `loadPDF(fromFilePath)`.
 * A method responsible for chunking the context information document.
 The method expects a document.
 You will call that method `chunk(pdf)`.
-* A method responsible for using the CAP-LLM-Plugin to establish a connection to the SAP generative AI hub and the embedding model.
+* A method responsible for using the CAP-LLM-Plugin to establish a connection to the Generative AI Hub and the embedding model.
 The CAP-LLM-Plugin call not only establishes a backend connection but also constructs the HTTP request and sends it to the embedding model using the destination configuration.
 You will call that method `retrieveEmbeddings(forChunks)`.
 * A method to convert the vector embedding data for storage in the HANA database.
 You will call the method `array2VectorBuffer`.
 * A method to handle the OData function call.
 Its sole purpose is to call the helper methods and store the results in the HANA database.
 The method is being called `storeEmbeddings()`.